MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 ### I use multiple user connections in my premium flow.
 Which user needs a premium license to run the flow?

 Connections are independent from license checks.
-You can have multiple user connections in a flow, but the flow always runs in the context of primary owner/run-only user.
+You can have multiple user connections in a flow, but the flow always runs in the context of primary owner/run-only user/per flow/process license.

 ### The owner of a flow left the organization.
 How can we ensure it works without interruptions?

 If the flow is a solution-aware flow, you can [change the owner](/power-automate/change-cloud-flow-owner) in Power Automate, or use [Power Automate Web API](/power-automate/web-api#update-a-cloud-flow) to ensure the flow works without interruptions.
 If the flow is a non-solution-aware flow, any co-owners can add it to a solution and then change the owner.
-If not, assign a per flow license to the flow to ensure it continues to run.
+If not, assign a process/per flow license to the flow to ensure it continues to run.
 Alternatively, any co-owners of the flow can export and import the flow.
 When imported, the flow will be a new flow, and the co-owner now becomes the owner of the flow.
 The flow uses the license of the new owner.

 The flow will be downgraded to lower performance and all flow owners will be notified and the flow will be turned off in 14 days if no action is taken.